ccorsmeier/CADdy-Release-Notes/README.md

 - Please be fully honest with your feedback.
 If something feels off, unclear, or not useful, we genuinely want to know.
 Thanks so much!

+# CADdy Bid v0.1.0-Alpha
+@date: 2026-06-22
+## New Features
+- Added a right click option to view assembly items in the sidebar when creating estimates.
+- Added companies and people management in Accounts admin page.
+- Added all BuildOps clients to the DB.
+- Added search bar to dropdowns that list companies or people from accounts.
+- Updated subcontractor invite page to have better filters for finding accounts.

 # CADdy Bid v0.0.6-Pre-Alpha
 @date: 2026-06-16
 ## New Features